Carlisle United F.C.: Colours and badge

 Upon the decision to change the name of Shaddongate F.C. to Carlisle United in 1904 the club also changed their shirt colours from gold and navy stripes to blue.
 In 1907 white shorts were introduced and since then various combinations of blue and white have been used by the club.
 In 1973 the first shirt to feature a sportswear sponsor was worn by United.
 Made by Admiral, the shirt was based on an earlier Birmingham City shirt and was the first to feature red detailing.
 Since then red detailing became a common feature on Carlisle shirts.

-The first evidence of Carlisle wearing a crest dates to the 1950/51 season, first adorning it in a FA Cup tie against Arsenal.
+The first evidence of Carlisle wearing a crest dates to the 1950–51 season, first adorning it in a FA Cup tie against Arsenal.
 The design itself was based on the city's own coat of arms which was registered at the College of Arms in 1924.
 The crest itself may have been derived from Sir William de Carlyell of Cumberland, in the reign of Edward II, who bore a red cross.
 The supporting red wyverns to either side of the shield are a symbol of the British Kingdom of Cumbria.
-The motto on the underlying scroll reads: ‘Be just and fear not’, which is a quote from Shakespeare's 'Henry VIII'.
+The motto on the underlying scroll reads: ‘Be just and fear not’, which is a quote from Shakespeare's Henry VIII.

-Carlisle were often referred to as 'The Foxes' due to the local connection with huntsman John Peel.
+Carlisle were often referred to as the Foxes due to the local connection with huntsman John Peel.
 In 1970 the club badge changed to reflect this and featured a golden fox jumping over the abbreviation C.U.F.C.
 The fox further became part of the club's image with a mounted stuffed fox named Olga (an anagram of "goal") which is traditionally carried onto the pitch by the mascot before the match.
 Later versions of this badge featured a fox's head with a castle (representing Carlisle Castle) and a fox jumping through a ring of stars, somewhat resembling the European Union emblem.

 Since 1995 the club has reverted to using the city's coat of arms.
-However the club still sell merchandise with branding similar to their former fox badge and the club mascot (who is now Olga the Fox also) still carries the stuffed fox onto the pitch.
+However the club still sell merchandise with branding similar to their former fox badge.
+The club mascot (who is now Olga the Fox also) would continue the tradition of bringing the stuffed fox onto the pitch before each match, this was discontinued after flood damage suffered in 2015 caused it to rapidly deteriorate.